 People on the BBC Wales Facebook page are gloating because they think the change from a Welsh-language Commissioner to a Welsh-language Commission means that Welsh will lose its official status.
 They are gloating because they think this.

-I presented agricultural proverbs as recorded by the great scholar and poet, Iolo Morgannwg (1747-1826), with my own translations:
+I present two agricultural proverbs as recorded by the great scholar and poet, Iolo Morgannwg (1747-1826), with my own translations:

 Tri pheth a gynnydd yn y glaw: